oscarpg41/wpplugin_phonebook/README.md

 - `name` VARCHAR( 255 ) NOT NULL ,
 - `phone` VARCHAR( 40 ) NOT NULL )';

-The plugin contains three files:
+The plugin contains one files:
-- readme.txt This file
 - opg_phonebook.php